Ambro17/graphql-schema-diff/README.md

   -n NEW_SCHEMA, --new-schema NEW_SCHEMA
-                        Path to new graphql schema file -j, --as-json         Output a detailed summary of changes in json format -t, --tolerant        Tolerant mode.
+                        Path to new graphql schema file -j, --as-json         Output a detailed summary of changes in json format -a ALLOW_LIST, --allow-list ALLOW_LIST
+                        Path to the allowed list of changes -t, --tolerant        Tolerant mode.
 Error out only if there's a breaking change but allow dangerous changes -s, --strict          Strict mode.
 Error out on dangerous and breaking